openshift/enhancements/enhancements/release/improving-ci-signal.md

 #### Ok, What then?
 We’re already busted

-Fast-forward to a point where we actually built this mechanism.
-We’ve now got a broken payload.
-It’s good that we know it’s broken, but it’s still broken.
+Once we know we have a broken payload, TRT must revert the breaking change.
+Regardless if a likely fix is identified, the revert must land first.
+A clean revert is nearly always guaranteed to fix the problem immediately, while a proposed fix PR is not.
+Additionally, it is a negligible amount of additional effort to build your fix on top of unreverting the revert.

 ### Quick Revert

-TRT is expected to watch payload promotion for master (not historical releases).
-Given a broken payload that TRT detected quickly, provide a way to quickly and definitively identify the regressing change.
-Merge a nearly immediate revert after proving the revert resolves the problem.
-Provide a way for the un-revert to prove that it is no longer regressing before it merges.
+TRT is expected to watch payload promotion for the main branch (not historical releases).
+Given a broken payload that TRT detected quickly, quickly and definitively identify the regressing change.
+Once identified, merge an immediate revert.
+The original author and/or the author's team lead should be given notice and criteria to reintroduce their change.

 #### Why revert?